-The OML is the route of the first commercial railroad in the United States as it pushed
+The OML is the route of the first commercial railroad in the USA as it pushed

-west from Baltimore, MD to the Ohio River.
+west from Baltimore, Maryland to the Ohio River.

 The B&O Washington Branch (now CSX Capital Subdivision) splits from the